jonnyr2008/UCSD-CSE-Magic-Checker/README.md

 Removed the search function at the end.

 Improved result display and filter.
 Almost no redundant output.

+Added System.out.print(ln) check, in case of forgetting to remove

 Added number of header check.